Double XL

-Double XL is a 2022 Indian Hindi-language comedy film directed by Satramm Ramani, starring Sonakshi Sinha, Huma Qureshi, Zaheer Iqbal and Mahat Raghavendra in lead roles.
+Double XL is a 2022 Indian Hindi-language comedy film directed by Satramm Ramani, starring Sonakshi Sinha, Huma Qureshi, Zaheer Iqbal and Mahat Raghavendra (in his Hindi debut).
 The story revolves around two plus size women, one from the heartland of Uttar Pradesh and one from urban New Delhi, who discover themselves as they navigate life, celebrate female friendship and embrace body positivity, breaking the myth that beauty corresponds to size.

 Double XL was released on November 4, 2022.
 It received negative reviews from critics.

 Plot

-Two oversized, and talented women living in diagonally opposite parts of the world [one in a small town Meerut, and the other in posh New Delhi], get lambasted from the world around them except for just one or two caring relatives.
-They decide to get together, and show the world what they can do with their talent.
-In their effort, they are joined by two young and handsome men, and the foursome begin producing something in London that can have the world gawking at them in admiration.
-They do succeed in the end.